jellyfin-archive/jellyfin-docs/general/administration/port-bindings.md

 ### Dynamic Ports

 * Completely random UDP port bind.
 It picks any UDP port that is unused on startup.
-It is used for specific LiveTV setups involving HD Homerun devices.
+It is used for Live TV setups involving HDHomeRun devices.